wrzenk/nflfastR-QB-charts/README.md

 # Acknowledgements
 Big thanks to:
 - The [nflfastR](https://www.nflfastr.com/) team for providing the free play-by-play data
-- The open source community for helping me learn Python and publish my first project
+- The open source community for helping me learn Python and publish my first terrible Python code
-    - It was Deryck97's guide that got me started: https://gist.github.com/Deryck97/dff8d33e9f841568201a2a0d5519ac5e